dedeswim/ml_project_1/README.md

 ├── README.md: this file :)
-├── requirements.txt: contains the packages used to run the project ├── run.py: contains the **final code** to train the model ├── tests.ipynb:a notebook that contains the tests of the required implementations ├── data: contains the datasets (.gitignore'd)
+├── requirements.txt: contains the packages used to run the project ├── run.py: contains the **final code** to train the model ├── tests.ipynb: a notebook that contains the tests of the required implementations, that can be used as guide for usage ├── data: contains the datasets (.gitignore'd)
 ├── notebooks
 │   ├── features_log.ipynb: contains our investigations about taking the logarithm of the features